 - 1. All longitudinal lines shall be sprayed by an approved self-propelled machine.
 The two sets of Longitudinal lines forming a one-way or two-way barrier line pattern shall be sprayed concurrently.
 Lines - 2.
 Hand spraying with the use of templates to control the pattern and shape shall be permitted Hand Spraying for transverse lines, symbols, legends, arrows and chevrons. - 3.
-The paint shall be applied uniformly and the wet film thickness shall be neither less than 0.35 Paint mm nor more than 0.40 mm.
-Thickness - 4.
+The paint shall be applied uniformly and the wet film thickness shall be neither less than 0.35 Paint Thickness - 4.
 Glass beads shall be applied by air propulsion to the surface of all longitudinal lines at a net Beads for application rate of 0.30 kilograms per square metre immediately after application of the paint.
-Longitudinal The actual application rate shall be set to overcome any loss of beads between the bead Lines dispenser and the spraved line.
+Longitudinal The actual application rate shall be set to overcome any loss of beads between the bead Lines dispenser and the sprayed line.

-- 5. Glass beads shall be similarly applied to all other paint markings at a net application rate of Beads for 0.30 kilograms per square metre immediately after application of the paint by a method other approved by the Principal Certifying Authority.
-Markings - Pavement markings shall be straight or with smooth, even curves where intended.
-All edges Pavement shall have a clean, sharp cut off.
-Any marking material applied beyond the defined edge of the marking shall be removed leaving a neat and smooth marking on the wearing surface of the pavement. - 7.
-The lengths of longitudinal lines shall not vary by more than 20mm from the lengths shown in Longitudinal AS 1742.2.
+- Glass beads shall be similarly applied to all other paint markings at a net application rate of 0.30 kilograms per square metre immediately after application of the paint by a method approved by the Principal Certifying Authority. - Pavement markings shall be straight or with smooth, even curves where intended.
+All edges shall have a clean, sharp cut off.
+Any marking material applied beyond the defined edge of the marking shall be removed leaving a neat and smooth marking on the wearing surface of the pavement. - The lengths of longitudinal lines shall not vary by more than 20mm from the lengths shown in AS 1742.2.
 The widths of longitudinal lines shall not vary by more than 10mm from the widths shown in AS 1742.2. - 8.
-The lengths and widths of transverse lines shall not vary by more than 10mm from the lengths Transverse Line Tolerance - 9.
-The dimensions of arrows, chevrons, painted medians, painted left turn islands and speed Arrows, markings shall not vary by more than 50mm from the dimensions shown on the Drawings or in AS 1742.2 as appropriate.
+The lengths and widths of transverse lines shall not vary by more than 10mm from the lengths Transverse Line Tolerance - The dimensions of arrows, chevrons, painted medians, painted left turn islands and speed markings shall not vary by more than 50mm from the dimensions shown on the Drawings or in AS 1742.2 as appropriate.
 Arrows and speed markings shall be placed square with the centreline of the traffic lane.
-Arrows, Chevrons Tolerance